Test connectivity to MQTT broker with MQTT clients

 With minikube, kind, and other cluster emulation systems, an external IP might not be automatically assigned.
 For example, it might show as Pending state.

-To access the broker, forward the broker listening port 18883 to the host.
+To access the broker, forward the broker listener port to the host.

-Use 127.0.0.1 to connect to the broker at port 18883 with the same authentication and TLS configuration as the example without port forwarding.
+Connect to the broker at the host port with the same authentication and TLS configuration as the example without port forwarding.

 For more information about minikube, see Use Port Forwarding to Access Applications in a Cluster